Skip to main content

 Re-encryption in Nexus Repository

-Sonatype Nexus Repository uses a static key for reversible encryption to store sensitive data like passwords.
-Administrators are recommended to change the encryption key to enhance their repository security.
+Nexus Repository uses a static key for reversible encryption to store sensitive data.
+Secrets refer to sensitive configuration values such as API keys, SAML passwords, and other credentials.
+We recommend administrators change their encryption key used for secrets from the default value to enhance their repository security.

 Best Practice When Upgrading

 The Nexus Repository upgrade involves applying database scripts to change the schema which the re-encryption mechanism depends on.
-We recommend avoiding making multiple changes while performing an upgrade.
+We recommend avoiding making changes to the encryption while performing an upgrade.

 Perform the re-encryption outside of your regular upgrade maintenance plan.